 All patients accessing care at CHS will be asked:

-to nominate a regular GP or General Practice on admission/ presentation to a CHS Network facility.
+to nominate a regular GP or General Practice on admission/ presentation to a CHS Network facility

 if they consent to their GP/General Practice receiving information related to their admission/presentation.
 This information must be recorded in the Digital Health Record (DHR).